sttk/setup_read_cleanup-rust/README.md

 -   [`PhasedCellSync`](https://docs.rs/setup_read_cleanup/latest/setup_read_cleanup/struct.PhasedCellSync.html): A thread-safe version that uses a `std::sync::Mutex` to allow for safe concurrent mutable access during the `Setup` and `Cleanup` phases.
 -   [`PhasedCellAsync`](https://docs.rs/setup_read_cleanup/latest/setup_read_cleanup/struct.PhasedCellAsync.html): (Requires the `setup_read_cleanup-on-tokio` feature) An `async` version of `PhasedCellSync` that uses a `tokio::sync::Mutex`.

-## Graceful Cleanup
+## Graceful Features

 (Requires the `setup_read_cleanup-graceful` feature)

-The `graceful` module provides wrappers that add graceful cleanup capabilities.
-When transitioning to the `Cleanup` phase, these cells will wait for a specified duration for all active read operations to complete.
+The `graceful` module provides wrappers that add graceful capabilities to phased cells:

+-   **Graceful Cleanup**: It ensures that all ongoing read operations complete before allowing the cell to fully transition to the `Cleanup` phase.
+-   **Graceful Read**: If a read operation is attempted while the cell is in the `Setup` phase and transitioning to `Read`, the read operation will wait for the transition to complete and for the cell to enter the `Read` phase.

+It provides the following cells:

 -   [`GracefulPhasedCell`](https://docs.rs/setup_read_cleanup/latest/setup_read_cleanup/graceful/struct.GracefulPhasedCell.html)
 -   [`GracefulPhasedCellSync`](https://docs.rs/setup_read_cleanup/latest/setup_read_cleanup/graceful/struct.GracefulPhasedCellSync.html)